ibm-cloud-docs/event-notifications/en-destination-webhook.md

 ## Webhook signing
 {: #en-webhook-sign}

 To identify that the incoming notification is coming from {{site.data.keyword.en_full_notm}}, you can enable webhook signing.
-If signing is enabled, a public key can be downloaded and used to decrypt the incoming notification content.
+If signing is enabled, a public key can be downloaded, and used to decrypt the incoming notification content.

 ## Webhook retry policy
 {: #en-webhook-retry}